theifmag/gatsby-blog/_data/blog/2020-10-06-sc-expresses-shock-and-displeasure-at-13-year-long-stay-in-custodial-death-case.md

 path: /supreme-court-justice
 date: 2020-10-06T09:55:17.722Z
 title: >-
-  SC expresses shock and displeasure at 13-year-long stay in custodial death case
+  Hello expresses shock and displeasure at 13-year-long stay in custodial death case
 metaDescription: >-
   In an order delivered recently, the court directed the trial court to proceed